Editorial Guidelines

 Who is OUTBACK, who's in OUTBACK, and who's the target?

+OUTBACK magazine is produced by R.M.Williams Publishing, part of R.M.Williams in the Tattarang group.
+The subjects and people we showcase are as diverse as the outback itself: station owners, jackaroos, stock workers, travel and hospitality operators, pilots, midwives, miners, fishers.
+Anyone who has a close involvement with the outback is a potential subject.
 They're young, old, male, female, black, white, brindle.
 We love them all.
-Our market is 50/50 city/country, male and female, upmarket and middle market, primarily 30-55 age group; people who identify with R.M.Williams - the man and the products - and what this represents to Australia and Australians.
+Our market is 50/50 city/country, male and female, upmarket and middle market, primarily people who identify with R.M.Williams – the man and the products – and what this represents to Australia and Australians.

 Why OUTBACK?

 The outback is the emotional and geographic heart of Australia, but usually receives only cursory coverage in the media.
-Modern day Australians are examining who they are, what they represent, and what this country to which they belong is all about.
+Modern-day Australians are examining who they are, what they represent, and what this country to which they belong is all about.
 Many of the answers lie in the history, heritage and traditions that were forged in outback/remote areas.
 In a nutshell, OUTBACK seeks to be recognised as the quintessential Australian magazine; the publication that, if someone asked, Is there a magazine about Australia?, the answer would be "Yes, OUTBACK".

 What type of material do we want?

 Real stories about real people and real places that strike a chord with readers.
 We want great experiences, great characters, great accomplishments and just plain great stories.
+Read a couple of issues to see the diversity of articles we publish.

 The bulk of our subject matter falls into one of these categories: